xtgg4310/AquaScan_Artifact/README.md

 * CUDA Version: 12.1
 * Opencv-python: 4.8.1.78

-If you want to control scanning sonar (Ping 360) to collect data by yourselves, you should install the brping packages through run the command below:
+If you want to control scanning sonar (Ping 360) to collect data by yourselves, you should install the brping packages by running the command below:
 ```bash
 pip install --user bluerobotics-ping --upgrade
 ```
 ### Deployment Instruction
-To deploy Ping360 Sonar in the pool, we use a stand shown in the figure below to fix the position of sonars.
+To deploy Ping360 Sonar in the pool, we use a stand shown in the figure below to fix the position of the sonars.

 ![image](https://github.com/xtgg4310/AquaScan_Artifact/blob/main/figure/setup-2-2.jpg)